htbrown/rethinkdb-import/README.md

 ## Documentation

 Simply run the command `node .` in a terminal pointed to the folder containing the repo files and follow the instructions.
+Make sure you've installed all dependencies required beforehand by running the command `npm i` in the same terminal.

 You need to have an existing table and database set up in order to use this program - it will not erase any data currently in a table.